-Generally speaking, under Australian and New Zealand debt collectors cannot:
+In Australia and New Zealand, debt collectors cannot:

 This applies to yourself, your spouse, your family, or others who may be connected to you.
-If a debt collector mistreats you, you can make a formal complaint the relevant authority (Aust is ACCC and NZ is Consumer Protection).
+If you believe a debt collector has not followed the above guidelines, you can:

 If the debt is legal and reasonable, a debt collector should only contact you when it is necessary to do so.
 Reasons may include: